-The unissued share capital balance at 31 December 2021 represents amounts due to directors and key management personnel for the period from October 2021 to December 2021.
+The unissued share capital balance at 31 December 2022 represents amounts due to directors and key management personnel for the period from October 2021 to December 2022.
+The unissued shares relating to the December 2022 share placing were issued in February 2023 when the relevant CREST details were received by the Company.